RielRoque/coluxary-manufacturing-analysis-dashboard/README.md

 ## 1. Background <a name="background"></a>

 <p align="justify">
-Coluxary is a manufacturing facility analyzed as part of the EMERSON x DAPH National Data Challenge.
+Coluxary is a manufacturing company analyzed as part of the EMERSON x DAPH National Data Challenge.
 This project explores production inefficiencies, downtime factors, operator behavior, and batch process failures using real operational logs.
 The findings aim to guide data-informed decisions for improving plant performance.
 </p>

 ---